-Bridgeport Valley is along the first segment of SR 182 and the Bridgeport Valley community population is 575.
+Bridgeport Valley and Paradise Shores RV Park & Marina are the two communities along the first segment of SR 182.
+The Bridgeport Valley community population is 575 and the population of Paradise community is 153.
 There is a significant amount of high-quality agricultural land in the Bridgeport Valley, all of which is privately owned.
 The recreational opportunities in these communities are fishing, hunting, kayaking, boating, sailing and bird watching.
-There is a recreational area, Bridgeport Bellfield's & Skate Park in the first segment of the route with-in one mile at Aurora Canyon Road.
+There is a recreational area, Bridgeport Ballfields & Skate Park in the first segment of the route with-in one mile at Aurora Canyon Road.
 It is maintained by the Mono County Department of Public Works.

 Bridgeport Indian Colony is a federally recognized Native American tribe with land adjacent to SR 182.
+The Bridgeport Indian Colony is in the early stages of planning for a recreation center at the southeast corner of the SR 182 and Sagebrush Drive intersection (Segment 1).
+Other opportunities including an interagency conference room, office space and potential RV Park are potentioal projects according to Bridgeport Indian Colony.
 Also, in the first segment, the Bridgeport Reservoir and Bryant Field Airport are located near SR 182.
 A major portion of the East Walker River on SR 182, one of the best trophy brown trout streams in California, flanks the second segment of the route.
 In 1994, the CA Department of Fish and Wildlife purchased seven miles of riverfront property to preserve public access for fishing.